Skip to main content

 The number of these particles is the primary driver of atherosclerosis.
 Each particle represents an opportunity for cholesterol to be deposited into the artery wall, initiating the formation of plaque.
 When there is a high traffic volume of these ApoB-containing particles, the probability of arterial wall infiltration increases substantially.

-This is particularly true for individuals with smaller, denser LDL particles, a common feature of and metabolic syndrome.
+This is particularly true for individuals with smaller, denser LDL particles, a common feature of insulin resistance and metabolic syndrome.
 In these cases, the LDL-C measurement can appear deceptively normal because each particle carries less cholesterol, while the ApoB count, revealing the high particle number, correctly identifies the elevated risk.
 Measuring ApoB is the definitive method for quantifying the concentration of atherogenic lipoproteins.

 Lipoprotein(a) a Genetically Influenced Factor